No Off-Season: Managing Allergies Year-Round in Florida

 - Local news weather segments report pollen counts

-On high-count days, limit outdoor time, especially in the morning when pollen is released.
+On high-count days, limit outdoor time—especially in the morning, when many plants release pollen.

 Time Your Outdoor Activities

-- Avoid early morning (5 AM–10 AM) when pollen counts are highest
+- Avoid early morning (roughly 5 AM–10 AM), when pollen counts are often highest

-- Shower after outdoor activities to remove pollen from skin and hair
+- Shower and change clothes after outdoor activities to rinse pollen from your skin and hair

 Create an Allergy-Safe Home